-The dangers posed to the Chinese white dolphin from heavy marine traffic in south Lantau waters was examined by WWF-Hong Kong in an underwater sound study conducted between October 2016 and September 2017.
-A total of seven underwater sound recorders collected Chinese white dolphin and finless porpoise echolocation clicks and feeding buzzes, as well as the noise generated by vessels passing through the area.
+The dangers facing Chinese white dolphin from marine traffic off south and west Lantau and around Sokos were examined by a WWF-Hong Kong underwater sound study conducted between April 2018 and June 2019.
+A total of nine underwater sound recorders collected Chinese white dolphin whistles, dolphin and finless porpoise echolocation clicks and feeding buzzes, as well as vessel noise within the study area.

-A hydrophone is underwater microphone and connected to a water-proof, rechargeable, portable recorder.
-It can record for 2 minutes every 10 minutes, for up to 1.5-months.
-The hydrophones we use are specifically designed to cover a wide frequency range – from the very high frequency clicks made by cetaceans, including dolphins, and the very low frequency calls of whales.
+A hydrophone is an underwater microphone connected to a waterproof, rechargeable and portable recorder that can record for two minutes every 10 minutes, for up to 1.5 months.
+The hydrophones we use are specifically designed to cover a wide frequency range – from the very high frequency clicks of finless porpoise to the very low frequency sound of fish chorus and cargo noise.

 How to deploy a hydrophone unit in the sea?